KelvinTegelaar/CIPP/src/pages/security/index.md

 This project is an open-source sponsor-ware effort, which makes it hard to create a monetary reward without breaking the bank.
 For *critical* security bugs, involving things like remote code execution or API data leaks, The project aims to offer a 50 dollar reward.
 For other bugs, the project may reward with some swag such as an official CyberDrain t-shirt or hoodie.

+## Investigating Vulnerabilities

+Please see the [Vulnerability Disclosure Policy](/vdp) for more information on how to investigate vulnerabilities and associated commitments and expectations.